vscode-restructuredtext/docs/index.rst

-.. linpeiman documentation master file, created by sphinx-quickstart on Sat Dec 19 17:51:25 2015.
+.. documentation master file, created by sphinx-quickstart on Sat Dec 19 17:51:25 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.